Our Local Missions

 Food Pantry

 Our in-house pantry serves walk-in clients on an unrestricted basis.
-We typically provide food for 400-500 families each month.
+We typically provide food for over 800 families each month.
 We also provide information about other resources available in our community to meet the needs of families in financial distress.
 Read more about our food pantry.

 Friends of Flynn